ATCN: Resource-Efficient Processing of Time Series on Edge: Conclusion

 \section{Conclusion}

-This paper proposes a novel extension of TCN called ATCN for light-weight real-time processing of time series on embedded and edge devices.
-We introduced three main computational blocks to decrease the number of MAC operations.
-These three blocks can be sequenced in different configurations to build a scalable ATCN capable of meeting design constraints.
-We also presented a framework, called \textit{ATCN Model Builder}, to generate ATCN models.
-The result of \textit{ATCN Model Builder} is a family of compact networks with formalized hyper-parameters that allow the model architecture to be configurable and adjusted based on the application requirements.
-We demonstrated the performance of ATCN through three embedded application cases.
-In the heartbeat classification of ECG signals selected from the health care domain, ATCN improves both accuracy and F1 metric for 3\% and 4\%, respectively.
-It also shrank the model size and MAC operation 2.99$\times$ and 3.09$\times$, respectively.
-ATCN demonstrated its performance on remembering long distant past as it classified digits from the MNIST dataset.
-For the digit classification, ATCN decreases the model size and MAC operation for 7.9$\times$ and 16.56$\times$ to GTCN, respectively, while maintaining the same accuracy.
-We also trained ATCN to predict MOSFET transistor degradation for device health monitoring, and we compared it against LSTM.
-ATCN also decreases the model size and the prediction error for 4.27$\times$ and about 30\%, respectively.
+This article proposed ATCN which is a novel family of networks for real-time processing of time-series on embedded and edge devices.
+In order to reduce the number of MAC operations and model size, we introduced STCB as a main computational block.
+STCB blocks are able to be sequenced in a variety of configurations to build scalable ATCNs.
+We also presented a framework, called \textit{ATCN Model Synthesizer}, to build different ATCN models.
+The result of \textit{ATCN Model Synthesizer} is a family of compact networks with formalized hyper-parameters that allow the model architecture to be configurable and adjusted based on the application requirements.
+Through the use of model synthesizer and ATCN reconfigurability, we have developed two fast while accurate models, T0, T1 which can be executed on ARM Cortex-M7 microcontrollers.
+The experimental results over 70 benchmarks of 2018 UCR time classification dataset indicate that the T0 configuration can reduce the MACs and model size by 102.38$\times$ and 16.84$\times$ over InceptionTime, respectively.
+T1 also has a 73.59$\times$ reduction in MACs, and a 14.23$\times$ reduction in model size over InceptionTime.
+In addition, we compared the performance of T0 and T1 against MiniRocket as a benchmark for a fast and accurate non-deep learning time series classifier.
+According to our results, the T0 model outperforms MiniRocket across 15 benchmarks and provides 66 optimal solutions out of 144 Pareto points, while MiniRocket only contributes 39 points.